Ibtastic/Insider-Trading-Analysis/README.md

 ![](https://github.com/Ibtastic/Insider-Trading-Analysis/blob/master/plots/distribution%20of%20number%20of%20insiders%20per%20company.png)

-This plot is almost exponential having a heavy tail towards the left , indicating that most companies have less number of insiders.
+This plot is almost exponential having a heavy tail towards the left , indicating that **most companies have less number of insiders**.
 However, there are only a few companies (particularly involved in buying activity) that have a large number of insiders.
 This quite accurately reflects the real world scenario.

 ## Analyzing Distribution of number of transactions per Insider